w20chen/agent-test-bench/docs/trace-collect.md

 > For the architectural comparison with collect mode, see
 > [Concurrency Models: Simulate vs Collect](#concurrency-models-simulate-vs-collect) above.

+`--workers` is primarily a measurement-isolation control.
+It splits replay sessions across processes so each worker has its own asyncio loop, reducing Python event-loop contention in timing-sensitive runs.
+It does not change the trace workload, command semantics, or shared machine resources.

 When many agents share a single asyncio event loop (`--workers 1`), two measurement distortions arise that affect timing accuracy: